This old favourite is a fine addition to harvest and holiday menus. The pairing may seem

 1 lb (500 g) parsnips, trimmed, peeled, cut in chunks (3/4 inch/2 cm)

 2 apples (total 12 oz/375 g), peeled, cored, coarsely chopped

 In medium pan, stir together stock, sugar, 1/2 tsp (2 mL) salt, coriander and cinnamon.
 Add parsnips and apples.
-Bring to boil on medium-high heat.
-Cover, reduce heat to low and simmer, stirring occasionally, 30 to 45 minutes, until parsnips and apples are very soft, and most of liquid has evaporated.
+Heat on high heat.
+When stock comes to boil, cover and reduce heat to low.
+Simmer, stirring occasionally, 30 to 45 minutes, until parsnips and apples are very soft, and most of liquid has evaporated.